 Gender based sexual violence is a key driver of this HIV statistic: 70% of girls and women in conflict settings have experienced some form of sexual violence.

-RSE sessions will be delivered in 10 schools in Kinshasa and 20 schools in Goma, covering topics such as puberty, reproductive health, friendships, intimate relationships, love, HIV and AIDS, power and control, and sexual violence and abuse.
+RSE sessions are delivered in 10 schools in Kinshasa and 20 schools in Goma, covering topics such as puberty, reproductive health, friendships, intimate relationships, love, HIV and AIDS, power and control, and sexual violence and abuse.

 Life skills clubs

 Each school has a life skills club to consolidate the learning from the classroom.